lucashorsman/Spotify-to-MP3-Downloader/README.md

 ## Proof of Concept

 This project is a proof of concept and is not intended for production use.
 Please use this responsibly and ensure you have the necessary rights to download and use the music.
+Users are responsible for their actions and potential legal consequences.
+I do not support unauthorized downloading of copyrighted material and take no responsibility for user actions.

 ## Files